Vasil1001/BugProjectManagement/README.md

 <!-- usage -->
 ## Usage
-- Run app
+- Clone Project
+- Create a database connection and a schema
-- Press g to load gui
+- Configure application.properties to match your database
-- Simulate teams playing games
+- Run Spring Boot

 <!-- project-status -->
 ## Project Status
-Project is: _done_
+Project is: _in progress_

 <!-- contact -->
 ## Contact